Scattering for the mass-critical nonlinear Klein-Gordon equations in three and higher dimensions: Low-frequency nonlinear profile: proof of Theorem

 Similarly, by the Bernstein inequality, one has

 and

 We now turn to $e_{3,n}$, and show

 For simplicity, we denote $P_{\le \lambda_n^{2\theta}} w_n$ by $w_n$ in what follows.
 This will not cause any difference because we do not use the equation for $w_n$ to show \eqref{eq4.12v107}.
-We would point out that we do not have the upper bounds on the regularity parameter $s$ in the bounds \eqref{eq6.4} and \eqref{eq6.6} any more as long as $\theta$ is replaced by $2\theta$.
-By Remark \ref{re5.1v90}, we have
+We would point out that we do not need the upper bounds on the regularity parameter $s$ in the bounds \eqref{eq6.4} and \eqref{eq5.4v185} any more as long as $\theta$ is replaced by $2\theta$.
+We have the Fourier series expansion